initKmix -- A Novel Initial Partition Generation Algorithm for Clustering Mixed Data using k-means-based Clustering: Introduction

 The paper is organized in the following way.
-Section 2 presents related work on methods to calculate initial partition for KMCMD algorithms for mixed datasets.
-The proposed initial partition method is presented in Section 3.
+Section \ref{sec:related} presents related work focusing on the methods to calculate the initial partition for KMCMD algorithms for mixed datasets.
+The \textit{initKmix} initial partition method is presented in Section 3.
 Results are presented in Section 4, followed by conclusions and future research directions in Section 5.